johan-lejdung/go-microservice-api-guide/rest-api/README.md

 # REST API

-Read the accompanying article here: <LINK>
+Read the accompanying article here: https://medium.com/@johanlejdung/a-mini-guide-build-a-rest-api-as-a-go-microservice-together-with-mysql-fc203a6411c0

 Included here are a `docker-compose` file that can be used to spin up a MySQL database in docker for the porpose of running this code.